 Also, if you have a leaking water heater, maintenance and repair are suggested as soon as possible as well.
 It is always in your best interest to have the situation analyzed by a professional if you have a water heater leaking or think you may need to repair or replace your water heater for whatever reason!

 One of the really nice things about a tankless water heater and doing maintenance on or replacing it is; opposed to other types of water heating systems, you don’t have to drain the water heater tank!
 Which, if you have ever tried to drain a water heater tank with your standard garden hose (which is the only option most people have as the water heaters are indoors and need to be drained to the exterior of the home), you know it can take some time and be problematic if you’re unlucky enough to have any trouble while draining it.

 On the other hand, propane and natural gas tankless water heaters need an annual inspection and servicing to ensure safe fuel combustion and that the unit is still running correctly.
 On the occasion of a breakdown, electric tankless water heaters tend to be a lot easier to diagnose, repair, and also to troubleshoot.

 Tankless Water Heater Sizing Guide

-For the unit to adequately and effectively satisfy your hot water needs, a tankless water heating system only needs to be large enough to satisfy your house’s hot water demands based on what fixtures need to be supplied.
+For the unit to adequately and effectively satisfy your hot water needs, a tankless water heating system only needs to be large enough to satisfy your house’s hot water peak demands based on what fixtures need to be supplied such as running the dishwasher while taking a shower.
 Getting one that is too large will only result in needless energy expenditures.

 On the other hand, a water heater that is too big will end up being more expensive than necessary, given that you will likely be paying much more for the larger unit and it’s increased operating costs (although maybe helpful if you intend to upsize your house later).